grational/impress/README.md

 ## Compatibility

-- main branch targest Java 21 and Groovy 4.x for maximum performance
+- Main branch targets Java 21 and Groovy 4.x for maximum performance
-- a version with support to Java 8 and Groovy 3.0.24 or later is available with postfix `$version-j8g3`
+- Java 8 and Groovy 3.x compatible version is available on the `java-8-groovy-3` branch released as `$version-j8g3`
 - AWS DynamoDB SDK 2.31.22 or later

 ## Contributing